 Art in the Barn is a twice yearly creative arts week held in the Spring and Autumn, enabling you to choose from a range of workshops, to develop and explore your artistic skills.
-Our workshops are held in an inspirational setting beneath the South Downs at Meon Springs Long Barn in Hampshire.
+Our workshops are held in an inspirational setting beneath the South Downs, at Meon Springs Long Barn in Hampshire

 Art in the Barn is a collaboration between artists Alison Butler (Blooming Designs) and Liz Wellby, who met at Loughborough University whilst studying for degrees in Textiles and Sculpture in the late 1980’s.

 The Location - a beautiful rural setting in the upper Meon Valley in Hampshire (Meon Springs).

-The Venue is an inspirational C18th thatched barn, that lends itself to art courses.
-It is spacious and has excellent natural light and superb views over the South Downs.
+The Venue - an inspirational C18th thatched barn, that lends itself to art workshops.
+It is spacious, with beautiful exposed beams, excellent natural light and superb views over the South Downs.
 It is a real treat to retreat from day to day life.

 Our Facilitators - are qualified and experienced artists and teachers, who love what they do.

-Our Workshops are suitable for all abilities, be you a beginner or a more experienced artist, allowing you to work together whilst exploring their creativity and acquiring new skills.
+Our Workshops - are suitable for all abilities, be you a beginner or a more experienced artist, allowing you to work together whilst exploring your creativity and developing new skills.